John Holmes (Maine politician)

 John Holmes (March 14, 1773 – July 7, 1843) was an American politician.
-He served as a U.S. Representative from Massachusetts and was one of the first two U.S. senators from Maine.
+He served as a U.S. representative from Massachusetts and was one of the first two U.S. senators from Maine.
 Holmes was noted for his involvement in the Treaty of Ghent.
+Holmes was the principle architect of the Missouri Compromise.

 Biography

 Holmes was born in Kingston in the Province of Massachusetts Bay, and attended public schools in Kingston.
 In 1796, he graduated from the College of Rhode Island and Providence Plantations (the former name of Brown University) in Providence, Rhode Island.
 Holmes studied law and was admitted to the bar in 1799, opening a law practice in Alfred in Massachusetts' District of Maine.
 At this time, he was also engaged in literary pursuits.